egylandscapeproject/egylandscapeproject.github.io/_pages/bibliography.md

 [Anthony T. Quickel](https://www.egylandscape.org/members/AnthonyQuickel/) and Gregory Williams, "In Search of *Sibākh*: Digging Up Egypt from Antiquity to the Present Day," *Journal of Islamic Archaeology* 3(1), (2016): pp. 89-108.

-[Anthony T. Quickel](https://www.egylandscape.org/members/AnthonyQuickel/), "A Medieval Garden City: Mamluk Cairo's Food Supplies and Urban Landscape," in *Living with Nature and Things: Contributions to a New Social History of the Middle Islamic Periods*, eds.
+---, "A Medieval Garden City: Mamluk Cairo's Food Supplies and Urban Landscape," in *Living with Nature and Things: Contributions to a New Social History of the Middle Islamic Periods*, eds.
 Bethany J. Walker and Abdelkader al-Ghouz (Bonn: V&R Unipress, 2020): pp. 33-48.

 [Yossef Rapoport](https://www.egylandscape.org/members/YossefRapoport/), *Islamic Maps*, (Oxford: Bodleian Library, 2019).

-[Yossef Rapoport](https://www.egylandscape.org/members/YossefRapoport/) and Emily Savage-Smith *Lost Maps of the Caliphs: Drawing the World in Eleventh-Century Cairo*, (Chicago: University of Chicago Press, 2018).
+--- &  Emily Savage-Smith *Lost Maps of the Caliphs: Drawing the World in Eleventh-Century Cairo*, (Chicago: University of Chicago Press, 2018).

-[Yossef Rapoport](https://www.egylandscape.org/members/YossefRapoport/), *Rural Economy and Tribal Society in Islamic Egypt: A Study of al-Nābulusī's 'Villages of the* *Fayyum'* (Turnhout: Brepols, 2018).
+---, *Rural Economy and Tribal Society in Islamic Egypt: A Study of al-Nābulusī's 'Villages of the* *Fayyum'* (Turnhout: Brepols, 2018).

-[Yossef Rapoport](https://www.egylandscape.org/members/YossefRapoport/) and Ido Shahar, *The Villages of the Fayyum: A Thirteenth-Century Register of Rural, Islamic Egypt* (Turnhout: Brepols, 2018).
+--- &  Ido Shahar, *The Villages of the Fayyum: A Thirteenth-Century Register of Rural, Islamic Egypt* (Turnhout: Brepols, 2018).

 [Muhammad Hafez Shaaban](https://www.egylandscape.org/members/MuhammadShaaban/), "The Curious Case of a Fourteenth-Century Madrasa: Agency, Patronage and the Foundation of the Madrasa of Umm al-Ṣultān Sha'bān," in *Living with Nature and Things: Contributions to a New Social History of the Middle Islamic Periods*, ed. by Bethany J. Walker and Abdelkader Al Ghouz (Göttingen: V&R Unipress, 2020): pp. 285-310.